 - Are you, your family, or any member of your family new to this area?

 - How long have you been in this town?

 - When was the last time that you or any member of your family arrived in this town?

 - Where did you come from?

 - What kind of work did you do there?

-- What was your reason to come to this area or town?
+- What was your reason for coming to this area or town?

 - What kind of work did you come for?

 - How long are you planning to work in that?

-- Whv?
+- Why?

 - Note: If you are qualifying anybody under a temporary job, you must write in the comments section of the COE the statement that the worker or employer gave you.
 You need to ask as many questions as you need in order to make it clear in your mind.

 - And after you finish with that job, what are you going to do?

-- Where are, you going to move?
+- Where are you going to move?

 - How old are you?

 - Is anybody younger than 22 living with you or your family?

 - Did they finish high school?

 - What is the highest grade they finished?

+- Did they pass the last grade attended?